-Elon Musk considers a private Tesla in tweet, shares jump
+Elon Musk considers a private Tesla, shares jump

 In his letter to employees, Musk wrote that, “as the most shorted stock in the history of the stock market, being public means that there are large numbers of people who have the incentive to attack the company.”

-Reporting by Sonam Rai in Bengaluru, Alexandria Sage in San Francisco, Carl O'Donnell in New York and Pete Schroeder in Washington; editing by Saumyadeb Chakrabarty and Bill Rigby
+Reporting by Sonam Rai in Bengaluru, Alexandria Sage in San Francisco, Carl O'Donnell, Liana Baker, David Randall in New York and Pete Schroeder in Washington; editing by Saumyadeb Chakrabarty and Bill Rigby